marcnegri/skillCommunity/README.md

-# metadataScraper
-Xamarin forms Scrape metadata on URL - display Image, Title and description
+# Skills community - sell your skills !